AregGhazaryan/filesystem/README.md

 Just run it

 ### Prerequisites
-Only fontawesome icons require internet connection to work, anything else works with or without connection
+Only Font Awesome icons require internet connection to work, anything else works with or without connection

 ### Installing